 We describe symmetrization results in the form of mass concentration (i.e. integral) comparison for fractional elliptic equations of the type (-Δ)su=f (0<s<1) in a bounded domain Ω, equipped with homogeneous Dirichlet boundary conditions.
 We use a new direct method which recovers, in the limit s→1, the classical pointwise Talenti rearrangement inequality.
 Some possible applications of the method to nonlinear equations and to equations with lower order terms will be discussed.

-Based on the Weyl asymptotic formula for the Stokes eigenvalues, we give an alternative explanation of the well-known difference for unique global solvability of the evolution Navier-Stokes equations in 2D and 3D, usually attributed to a lack of regularity of the solutions in 3D.
+the well-known difference for unique global solvability of the evolution Navier-Stokes equations in 2D and 3D, usually attributed

 This is a joint work with Alessio Falocchi (Politecnico di Milano).